 The D-Day Challenge was originally created by Lt Col Mike McErlain who sadly died while running on the Normandy Beaches on the 6th June 2013.
 The Challenge has returned in recent years' however due to the work of Mike's widow Jo and the challenge is now supported by the charity partner; Combat Stress.

+D-Day Challenge

-D-Day Challenge Day 1: Sunday 5th June Participants make their own way to London to pick up the coach transfer down to Dover.
+Day 1: Wednesday 5th June

+Participants make their own way to London (Wellington Barracks) to join the coach transfer down to Folkestone.
 We then take the Eurotunnel over to Calais.
 (Or own way to the accommodation if not taking event transport).
-On arrival in France we travel to our overnight accommodation to fuel up with a nutritious dinner.
-We then have the challenge briefing about the day ahead.
+On arrival in France it is a long drive down to Normandy where we have dinner in the port town of Ouistreham and have the full challenge briefing about the day ahead.
+It is then a very short drive over to our accommodation.
+Please be aware this is a long day and we will arrive at the campsite in the evening - we are limited by the tunnel crossings and so try and sleep on the coach to ensure you are rested!